D10X1D0/OSC_D10/README.md

 Python OSC bridge to other apps and send OSC messages back.

 ## OSCBridge:
-OSC server that can listen and comunicate with other apps
+OSC server that can listen and communicate with other apps

-Configured in Mainconfig.json to enable/disable loading diferent modules (true=enabled, false=disabled).
+Configured in Mainconfig.json to enable/disable loading different modules (true=enabled, false=disabled).

       "OSCBridge": false/true .
 Enables/disables the OSC server that's listening and sending the incoming data to be processed to other modules.
       "OSCBListenIP": "127.0.0.1" "OSCBListenPort": 9001 .
 IP/port to listen OSC commands from.